 A material’s thread count refers to the number of threads per square inch.
 For example, the fabric has a thread count of 200, which means there are 100 threads lengthwise and 100 threads widthwise.
 Thread count indicates the softness and durability of cloth but means nothing if it is made whit short, low-quality thread.

 10. Are you ok with the care instructions?

 Check the cleaning instructions before buying a new comforter.
 It would be best if you were sure that the comforter’s clean instructions match your lifestyle.
 The next place where dry clean is available is 100 miles away?
 It would be best if you had a machine-washable option for sure.
 Are you busy all day?
 Choose a dryer-friendly comforter to save as much time as you can.
 There is no bad cleaning option, just the wrong choice for you.

 11. Be careful with listings wording

 If you read this post so far, I am sure that you are a conscious shopper.
 But it can’t be said enough: read over the listing carefully to keep yourself on the safe side.
 That way, you can be sure that you will receive what you want.
 For example: “White goose down alternative” does not mean natural goose down filling.
 The comforter you are watching is made of some synthetic down alternative, not real, natural down.

 12. Browse for reviews

 Reviews can tell much more about a product than any marketing content does.
-It already has a message if there is no review, or the item got just a very few one.
+It already has a message if there is no review, or the item got just a very few ones.
 Try to buy such a product where enough and convincing review is available.
 If you find some negative opinions, it is not a problem.
-That way, you can be sure that the reviews are real, not just some fake buyer catching scams.
+That way, you can be sure that the reviews are real, not just some fake buyer-catching scams.

 Personally, I prefer products with real pictures uploaded by buyers much more than a thousand words.
 You can decide if the actual product looks and works the way you imagined by the listing.